ghislainfourny/jsoniq-tutorial/README.md

         0, 1
       ]
     }

     [ { "Question" : "Ultimate" }, ["Life", "the universe", "and everything"] ]
-    [ { "Question" : "Ultimate" }, [ "Life", "the universe", "and everything" ] ]
+    -> [ { "Question" : "Ultimate" }, [ "Life", "the universe", "and everything" ] ]

 This works with objects, arrays (even nested), strings, numbers, booleans, null.
-The exceptions to this rule (but we are working on it!) are that:

-1.  empty objects are not recognized and must be written {| |}.
-2.  characters escaped with the \ in JSON strings are not recognized (XQuery uses another means of escaping characters).
 It also works the other way round: if your query outputs an object or an array, you can use it as a JSON document.
 JSONiq is a declarative language.
 This means that you only need to say what you want - the compiler will take care of the how.

 In the above queries, you are basically saying: I want to output this JSON content, and here it is.

 ## JSONiq basics